oegea/certification-service/README.md

 No parameters are required.

 #### Response
-Just take the `publicKey` and `privateKey` parameters, and use them accordingly.
+Just take the `publicKey` and `privateKey` parameters, and save and use them accordingly.
 Remember: Never expose your private key publicly.

 ```json
 {